Disability Insurance Attorneys You Can Count on in Your Time of Need

 In a Social Security Disability case, if you don’t win, you pay no legal fees.
 We strictly adhere to the Social Security Administration’s guidelines for attorney fees.
-Those guidelines stipulate that an attorney cannot charge more than 25% of back due benefits up to a maximum of $6,000 if the case does not proceed beyond the Administrative Law Judge level.
+Those guidelines stipulate that an attorney cannot charge more than 25% of back due benefits, up to a maximum of $6,000, if the case does not proceed beyond the Administrative Law Judge level.

 Simply put, there is no charge unless we are successful for you.